devusamaidrees/Generate-Random-Joke/README.md

 **safe**: A boolean indicating whether the joke is considered safe for work.

 **lang**: The language of the joke (currently only "en" is used).
+# Usage
+To use the website, simply click on the "**Generate Joke**" button.
+A random joke will be displayed on the page.